Farm Coaching: Farm Legacy, Farmer Retirement, and Succession Planning

 Small Bites are brief reads for ideas and new practices to try.

 If you are a beginning farmer looking for help to start your farm or business planning support, start with this online new farmer self-assessment.
-If you are still deciding if farming is right for you, once you complete the self-assessment, a member of the coaching team, or staff from UMaine Extension in your county will contact you.
+Check out the Maine New Farmer program as you decide if farming is right for you, once you complete the self-assessment, a member of the coaching team, or staff from UMaine Extension in your county will contact you.

 History of the Project